rackerlabs/support-how-to/content/how-to/account-management/use-role-based-access-control-rbac/index.md

    **Note:** Depending on the roles assigned, the Control Panel view is different for each user.

    **Note:** After a user is assigned a custom role, that custom role cannot be modified.
 However, if the user is later assigned the account administrator role at the account level, that action overwrites all product-level custom roles.
-For more information, see [Known issues andsuggested workarounds for RBAC](/support/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac).
+For more information, see [Known issues and suggested workarounds for RBAC](/support/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac).

 ### Suggested Role Configurations